Skip to main content

 • Low blood pressure

-• Hives, rash, or trouble breathing due to allergic reaction
+• Hives, rash, or trouble breathing due to an allergic reaction

 “The side effects of well-sourced and appropriately administered shilajit are rare, but in cases of intolerance or allergy, discontinue use and consult your ayurvedic practitioner,” says Kirsten Ahern, a clinical ayurvedic specialist and founder of Path Wellbeing.
 If you experience a severe allergic reaction (such as trouble breathing), seek immediate medical care.

 Taking shilajit without an expert’s supervision is risky, considering there is no concrete scientific evidence to determine a standard dose for this supplement.
 Meaning, you could accidentally take too much.
-One of the possible results of this is an iron overload.
-Since shilajit contains iron, taking too much within a short time may cause excess iron to accumulate in different body organs, including the heart, liver, and spleen, potentially damaging these organs in some people.
+One of the possible results of this is an iron overload, especially in people who already have high iron levels.
+Since shilajit contains iron, taking too much over a short period may cause excess iron to accumulate in organs such as the heart, liver, and spleen, potentially damaging them in some people.

 Is shilajit safe for everyone?

-According to Silcox, shilajit is known as a sacred herb in ayurveda—but that doesn’t mean it is safe for everyone.
+According to Silcox, shilajit is known as a sacred herb in ayurveda, but that doesn’t mean it is safe for everyone.
 If you take any medications, be sure to check with your prescribing healthcare provider to avoid potential drug interactions.
-People on hypertensive medications, specifically, may want to avoid shilajit as the combination may cause a drastic drop in blood pressure.
+People on blood pressure medications, for example, may want to avoid shilajit as the combination may cause changes in blood pressure.
 Other people who should not use shilajit include:

 • Pregnant people